Published on October 3rd, 2019 | by William Charles601

 - All bank account bonuses are treated as income/interest and as such you have to pay taxes on them

-Other ways to waive the fee: if you maintain a linked Chase Private Client Checking or Chase Premier Platinum Checking personal account.
+Other ways to waive the fee: if you maintain a linked Chase Private Client Checking or Chase Premier Platinum Checking personal account or if you are military/veteran.
 Reports indicate that Chase usually waives the fee for the first couple months.

 Early Account Termination Fee